systemg

 name: Arbitration

-Treat project.id as durable runtime identity.
-Changing it does not rename a project — it creates a new namespace, and the old one’s running services become orphaned state (visible under sysg status --all).
-Rename freely with name; never rename by editing id.
+Treat the project id as durable runtime identity.
+Changing it does not rename a project — it creates a new namespace, and the old one's running services become orphaned state (visible under sysg status --all).
+Rename freely with name; never rename by editing the id.

 -p/--project vs -c/--config